Heerema renews contract with Kongsberg Digital in support of crane simulator

 In addition, Kongsberg Digital and the classification society ABS joined forces in October to power maritime digitalisation and decarbonisation.

 Heerema is not lagging behind with contract awards either.
-In fact, it is worth reminding that Equinor confirmed last month that Heerema was awarded a contract for transport and installation at an estimated value of NOK 60 million (over $6.6 million).
-Its Sleipnir vessel is scheduled to lift in place the three big modules currently under construction at Aibel’s yard in Haugesund in the summer of 2024.
+In fact, it is worth reminding that Equinor awarded a contract for transport and installation to the firm with an estimated value of NOK 60 million (over $6.6 million).
+The company’s Sleipnir vessel is scheduled to lift in place the three big modules currently under construction at Aibel’s yard in Haugesund in the summer of 2024.

 Furthermore, Heerema’s Sleipnir – the LNG-powered world’s largest semi-submersible crane vessel – set a record in June for the heaviest crane lift in Norwegian waters after it successfully installed the 12,050-metric ton Johan Sverdrup processing platform (P2) jacket.